aku47z/aku47z/README.md

 ### Hi there 👋

 - 🎓 Pursuing a degree in Computer Science
-- 🌱 Currently learning web development for a semester project
+- 🕷️ Currently learning web development from The Odin Project
 - 🏓 Pretty good at table tennis

 <!--